Weak-lensing Mass Reconstruction of Galaxy Clusters with a Convolutional Neural Network -- II: Application to Next-Generation Wide-Field Surveys: Method

 \subsection{CNN Model Architecture}

 Table~\ref{tab:architecture} presents the architecture of our new CNN model.
 The input layer is the $3\times512\times512$ array consisting of the three ($\epsilon_{1}, \epsilon_{2}$, and $\Delta\epsilon$) channels.
 The first two channels are the average ellipticity components within the grid cell, while the last channel is the average ellipticity measurement error.
+Figure~\ref{input_maps} presents an example of the three-channel input layers.
 Unlike in H21, we did not smooth the input layers with a Gaussian kernel\footnote{H21 needed to smooth the input layers because the source density per pixel was much lower than in the current setup. }.
 To mitigate overfitting associated with empty pixels, we applied smoothing to the input layers.
 However, in this study, we did not smooth the input layers because most pixels contain sufficient ellipticity information.

 Our CNN model is composed of 8 two-dimensional (2D) convolutional layers, whereas the previous model used 11 2D convolutional layers.
 Instead of increasing the depth of our CNN model, we improved it by employing different filter sizes in the initial layers and concatenating them.
 This approach allows our CNN model to capture both small and large-scale structures with shallower layers than H21, making it more compact and efficient.
 Additionally, unlike in H21, we maintain the input layer size ($512\times512$) throughout the CNN operations to minimize resolution loss.
+The number of free parameters in our CNN model is $5.6\times10^6$.

 Similarly to the approach in H21, a skip connection is added after each combination of the convolution and transposed convolution layers.
 This measure is motivated by the residual neural network \citep[ResNet;][]{7780459}, which is shown to improve the overall performance of the CNN model by reducing the problem of vanishing gradients.
 The activation function for the convolutional layer is the Leaky Rectified Linear Activation (LReLU) function, which has a slope of 0.2 when $x<0$.
 To prevent overfitting, we applied Dropout layers \citep{JMLR:v15:srivastava14a} after the {\tt Concatenate} and {\tt Multiply} layers, randomly excluding neurons during training.
 In this study, we excluded 25 percent of neurons per convolution layer.
 For training our CNN model, the Adam optimizer \citep{adam2014} was used with a learning rate of $10^{-5}$.
 We ran 1000 epochs and adopted gradient clipping for the optimizer \citep{Zhang2020Why} to prevent exploding gradients.